 Sea level rise may result in the expansion of wetlands and lagoon areas.
 This would cover parts of the existing golf course.
-The golf course may over time migrate to adjacent land that is higher, or implement smart landscape design that would combine the golf course function with wetlands, potentially enhancing the recreational value of the course.

 Channelisation or large scale hardening of river beds may deteriorate the water quality and prevent wetlands from successfully transgressing land inward.